 The Council will seek to further embed risk management into its culture, processes and structure to ensure that opportunities are maximised.
 The Council will seek to encourage members and staff to identify, understand and manage risks, and learn how to accept the right risks.
 Adoption of this strategy should support the Council's core values and be reflected in its organisational behaviour.
-Our policy statement is attached at Appendix 1.
-In Appendix 2 the Council has defined its appetite for risk from which it is able to grade the various levels of risk in relation to potential impact and likelihood.
+Our policy statement is available as a separate document.
+In Appendix 1 the Council has defined its appetite for risk from which it is able to grade the various levels of risk in relation to potential impact and likelihood.